juanpc2018/Best-GPU-for-x86_64-2010-2020/README.md

 [Quadro M6000 24GB (2016)](https://www.nvidia.com/content/dam/en-zz/Solutions/design-visualization/quadro-product-literature/NV-DS-Quadro-M6000-24GB-US-NV-fnl-HR.pdf) Unknown </br>

 *Radeon HD 5770 stops working in OSX HighSierra 10.13.6 </br>
-does Not work at 60fps has issues / glitches, only works ok at 30fps or older OSX. </br>
+does Not work at 60fps has issues / glitches, only works at 30fps or older OSX. </br>
 °GTX Titan 6GB does Not work well on OSX, has issues with some 32-Bit aps, and some 64-bit in OSX Catalina 10.15.7 </br>
 **The Only Reason to buy a GPU like M6000 or GTX 970 for OSX 10.13.6 is FinalCutPro 10.4 + Compressor 4.4.1 </br>
 Nvidia Official Mac support: </br>